Motivation

 library(AutoDeskR)

-job <- translateFile(token, upload$objectId, "svf")The goal isn’t to paper over APS entirely.
+job <- translateFile(urn = upload$objectId, token = token, type = "svf")The goal isn’t to paper over APS entirely.
 Understanding what’s happening under the hood makes you more effective.
 AutoDeskR just removes the boilerplate so you can spend your time on the analysis, not the plumbing.

 Who This Book Is For